kazeburo/Apache-LogFormat-Compiler/README.md

 # DESCRIPTION

 Compile a log format string to perl-code.
-For faster generating access\_log line.
+For faster generation of access\_log lines.

 # METHOD